ktenman/oop-2024/README.md

 ### Spring 2023/24 - Object-Oriented Programming (LTAT.03.003)

-This repository contains Java source files for the fourth practicum of the course, focusing on various object-oriented programming tasks.
+This repository contains the Java source files for the practicum sessions of the course, which focus on various object-oriented programming tasks.

 ### How to Run